 val hits = SumStat(concurrency = Concurrency.HighWrite)

-It covers the usual summaries like mean and variance, quantile sketches for percentiles, cardinality estimators for counting distinct items, sketches for set membership and heavy hitters, time-decayed averages, online regression, and a handful of scoring metrics for evaluating predictions as they come in.
+It covers online regression and classification (OLS, logistic, softmax, naive Bayes, decision trees, random forests), multi-armed and contextual bandits, anomaly scoring, post-hoc calibration, and the streaming-statistics surface underneath: running summaries, quantile sketches, cardinality estimators, heavy-hitter sketches, time-decayed averages, change detection, and a scoring-metric family for evaluating predictions as they come in.
 Everything runs on the JVM, in the browser, in WebAssembly, and on native Linux, macOS, Windows, and iOS.

 dependencies {